 Should you have concerns re your suitability for alcohol home detoxification, please ask our specialist advisers for personalised advice: 01603 513 091.

 Home detox options typically rely on an individual having access to long term recovery support available to them, by default.

 This means, having the motivation, and follow through, to access and consistently follow up on supports that will aid your addiction recovery in the long term, such as counselling, working with a sponsor, and attending mutual aid meetings.

-Whereas, in an inpatient detox in a residential clinic, a full treatment regimen and programme is usually provided.
 This means, structured daily treatment elements that include detox, therapeutic intervention to help with underlying issues, and tailored aftercare support options that meet your needs for the future.

 Detox in a clinic is also safer, providing full-time supervision – often this alone can provide greater comfort and security -and ensures you are secluded from triggers which would have otherwise set you off again, on the pattern of alcoholism.

 What happens after my detox?